confluentinc/event-streaming-patterns/docs/event-stream/schema-compatibility.md

 Examples of compatible changes would be:

-1. _Removal of a field that had a field_: notice `field1` is removed
+1. _Removal of a field that had a default_: notice `field1` is removed

 ```
 {"namespace": "io.confluent.examples.client",